This post may contain affiliate links.

 Method Three: How To Keep Older Kids In Bed Later In The Morning

 Even though our kids slept consistently through the night with just a few hiccups, they always wanted to get up earlier than we did.
 I don’t know what it is about 5am that is so attractive to kids, but ours always wanted to be up before the sun.
-(Don’t worry, that passes: they’re now twelve and fifteen and if they don’t have school, we don’t see them until after noon.)
+(Don’t worry, that passes: they’re both teenagers now and if they don’t have school, we don’t see them until the afternoon.)

 Because we never let our kids sleep in our bed at night, climbing into bed with us in the morning for a snuggle was a huge reward for them, and we realized that we could use that to help them stay in bed a little longer in the morning.